ARK-Builders/website/content/_index.md

 +++
-title = "Neat, efficient and privacy-focused apps for your productivity" description = "<b>ARK Builders</b> creates modern software for all platforms aiming at enhancing every-day user experience with privacy and seamless cross-device synchronization."
+title = "Neat, efficient and privacy-focused apps for your productivity" description = "<b>ARK Builders</b> crafts contemporary software for all platforms, with the mission to elevate daily user experiences through privacy enhancements and seamless cross-device synchronization."

 # The homepage contents
 [extra]